functionless/eventual-website/docs/concepts/orchestration.md

 Orchestration is the automated coordination and management of multiple services to work together to perform a specific task or achieve a common goal.

-Eventual provides `workflow`, `activity` and `signal` primitives that enable you to express complex coordination logic using traditional programming techniques, such as functions, if-else, loops, etc.
+Eventual provides `workflow`, `task` and `signal` primitives that enable you to express complex coordination logic using traditional programming techniques, such as functions, if-else, loops, etc.

 :::info
-See the [Workflow](../reference/orchestration/workflow.md), [Activity](../reference/orchestration/activity.md) and [Signal](../reference/orchestration//signal.md) reference documentation for more information on how to implement orchestration into your Service.
+See the [Workflow](../reference/orchestration/workflow.md), [Task](../reference/orchestration/task.md) and [Signal](../reference/orchestration//signal.md) reference documentation for more information on how to implement orchestration into your Service.
 :::

 :::caution TODO